Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 ## Conclusion

 The Oil & Gas Market Optimization System provides powerful tools for analyzing market data, optimizing trading strategies, and making informed decisions.
+The recent enhancements have significantly improved its capabilities for market intelligence, reporting, and continuous model improvement.

+Key benefits of the enhanced system include:

+1. **More Accurate Forecasting**: With the online learning framework and drift detection, models continuously improve and adapt to changing market conditions.

+2. **Better Market Intelligence**: The hybrid retrieval system provides more relevant and comprehensive information for decision-making.

+3. **Automated Reporting**: The market report generator creates professional-quality reports with visualizations and insights, saving time and improving communication.

+4. **Continuous Improvement**: The system now learns and improves over time, ensuring that it remains valuable as market conditions change.

 By following this guide, you can leverage the full potential of the system to gain valuable insights and competitive advantages in the oil and gas industry.

 Happy analyzing!